A Great Step Forward for the BoI.

-Five directors have stepped down from the board of Bank of Ireland, a move that brings the group closer to meeting the terms of the government’s board and management renewal plan.
+Five directors have stepped down from the board of the Bank of Ireland, a move that brings the group closer to meeting the terms of the government’s committee and management renewal plan.

-Michael Noonan told Irish banks last month to clear out the boards and management that had been in place through the crisis.
+Michael Noonan told Irish banks last month to clear out the board members and management that had been in place through the financial crisis.
 The bank said it continues to be “engaged” in the ongoing programme of change required by the Department of Finance.

 As three non-executive directors will be leaving the board, a rebalance is necessary, said the bank.

 Directors Denis Donovan and Des Crowley are also not offering themselves for re-election to the board.
 However, both will continue to be core members of the group executive as head of capital markets and head of the Irish and UK retail operations.

 Earlier this year, the Bank of Ireland announced its worst financial results in its 270-year history.
 It reported whopping pre-tax losses of €3.459bn for 2010.